Math3wsl3vi/hazina-financial-app/README.md

 # 💰 Hazina – Personal & Business Finance Platform

 Hazina is a modern, mobile-first web application designed to help individuals and business owners take full control of their finances.
-It offers budgeting tools, investment resources, financial consultation, and essential accounting utilities – all tailored to your financial journey.
+It offers budgeting tools, investment resources, financial consultation, and essential accounting utilities – all tailored to your wonderful financial journey.

 ---